Who doesn’t need extra money…

 Internships – This is a great way to get real-world experience.
 You may start a broader search through the Career Center.
 For a narrower search, we recommend looking at your individual college or looking up specific companies that you may be interested in working for.

-Chegg has an internship site or check some of the job sites including Indeed.com.
+Chegg has an internship site or check on some of the job sites including Indeed.com.
 Don’t rule out LinkedIn as a resource either.
 And, if you have contacts with friends, families, acquaintances, ask if they know of any internships.
 Even HaveUHeard has a paid internship program.

 There are an incredible amount of local restaurants, retail stores and places to work all within 5 minutes from the UNF campus.
 Waitressing, hostessing, bartending are all positions that students can make some excellent money.
 Students can check on CraigsList, Indeed, SimplyHired, SnagaJob, Monster, ULoop, and WayUp for possible part-time job opportunities.
 Each is updated regularly.
-The only issue with getting a job off campus is that many times schedules have to be rearranged in order to be off for winter break or spring break.
+The only issue with getting a job off-campus is that many times schedules have to be rearranged in order to be off for winter break or spring break.
 However, most employers near UNF realize that college students go home during these times.